Posted 3:47 p.m. Monday, Aug. 30, 2021

 The university has created a work group to address policies and practices that may serve as barriers to staff, faculty and students of color.
 The group plans to provide a mid-semester report, and to make recommendations to campus leadership during the spring semester.

 Like everything else, Stewart said, efforts to foster diversity and inclusion on campus are made even more difficult by COVID-19, but the university can’t afford to put them off.

 “We’ve tried to be creative in the way we provide services, programming and virtual events for our students,” she said.
 “We’re working hard to make sure we put students first and provide them as much of a normal experience as possible.”

-Chancellor Gow and Provost Morgan also recognized numbers faculty and staff awards, including:
+Chancellor Gow and Provost Morgan also recognized a number of faculty and staff awards, including:

 - Academic Staff Excellence Award: Abby Deyo, Student Health Center

 - University Staff Excellence Award: Kathy Thoen, CASSH